Unless you have been blessed with smooth, line-free and eternally youthful skin.

 Cosmeceuticals contain biologically active ingredients that physically change the skin to bring about skin health.
 However, unlike drugs, cosmeceutical products are not meant to cure skin diseases.

-Ingredients in cosmeceutical have the active potential to bring about significant skin changes, such changes are usually backed by clinical evidence.
-Some cosmeceuticals can penetrate into the dermis which houses collagen, and elastin, which is ideally where we want the ingredients to penetrate.
+Ingredients in cosmeceutical have the active potential to bring about significant skin changes; such changes are usually backed by clinical evidence.
+Some cosmeceuticals can penetrate the dermis which houses collagen, and elastin, which is ideally where we want the ingredients to penetrate.

 The effective nature of these ingredients means they can help to reduce the appearance of sun-damage, soften fine lines, and in some cases reduce wrinkle depth.

-Retinol: This is a derivative of Vitamin A, it is commonly used in anti-ageing formulas, helping to treat fine lines and wrinkles.
+Retinol: This is a derivative of Vitamin A; it is commonly used in anti-ageing formulas, treating fine lines and wrinkles.

 Tretinoin is another potent vitamin A derivative but is available only by prescription.

-Coenzyme Q10: This is a very potent antioxidant found in Glo antioxidant complex.
-Research has found that that Coenzyme Q10 can help to prevent many of the detrimental effects of photo ageing, due to UV exposure.
+Coenzyme Q10: This is a very potent antioxidant found in Glo antioxidant complex and Immortelle moisturiser.
+Research has found that Coenzyme Q10 can help prevent many of the detrimental effects of photo-ageing due to UV exposure.

 Glycosaminoglycans (Gags): These are found naturally in our skin.
 Hyaluronic acid is a great example of a type of GaG, which is associated with collagen repair and hydration.

-Vitamin B: Referred to as niacinamide, has many wonderful benefits on the skin, helping to improves the skin’s barrier function, promoting healing, and helping to reduce epidermal moisture loss.
+Vitamin B: Referred to as niacinamide, found in B+ niacinamide skin shot has many wonderful benefits on the skin, helping to improves the skin’s barrier function, promoting healing, and helping to reduce epidermal moisture loss.

-Vitamin C: This is a powerful antioxidant, that is able to stimulate collagen and elastin production, resulting in firm, youthful skin.
+Vitamin C: This is a powerful antioxidant, that can stimulate collagen and elastin production, resulting in firm, youthful skin.
+You can find this in our C+ ascorbic acid skin shot.

 The naked truth